sealablab/moku-vhdl-dev-workspace/README.md

 **Why This Happens**: Submodule references can become outdated when remote repositories are updated, force-pushed, or when commits are rewritten.
 This is common in active development repositories.

-**Pro Tip**: If you're setting up a fresh workspace, using `--recursive` during the initial clone usually prevents these issues.
+**Pro Tip**: For the most reliable setup, use `git clone --recurse-submodules --depth 1` which creates a shallow clone with properly initialized submodules.
+This avoids most submodule corruption issues.

 ## 🎯 What You Get Out of the Box